open-sdg/open-sdg/docs/tutorials/add-language.md

 ### Topics covered

+* SDG Translations project
 * Data and site configuration
-* SDG Translations project
-* Custom translations and pages
+* Pages and posts

 ### Level of difficulty